 Currently, my favorite thing to teach is the Scriptural theme of kinship.
 In my PhD work, I focused on Hebrews, a complex, beautiful, and powerful document in the New Testament.
 In a class on ancient rhetoric, I learned the importance of developing one’s character or ethos through speech, and it struck me that the author of the letter to the Hebrews, whomever that may be, has God do a great deal of speaking (the Scriptures of Israel) and in so doing portrays the character of God.
 I argued that God’s paternal character, as presented in God’s first speech in the letter, shaped the author’s argument in vital ways.
 The same is true of much of the New Testament.
 What these authors say about God as Father, Jesus as Son, and the relationship between them in the Holy Spirit, as well as the story of salvation through a human mother, and Christian identity as daughters and sons offers fresh and exciting insights into these texts.
 I have already discovered that my role as a daughter and mother have provided helpful perspective into this analysis.
 My hope is that this project will offer new insight for all readers, for everyone comes from a family and all are invited into the family of God.

-Amy Peeler is a Fellow with the Logos Institute, an Associate Professor of New Testament at Wheaton College, and Associate Rector at St. Mark’s Episcopal Church, Geneva, IL.
-Her primary research centers in the Epistle to the Hebrews, which has prompted her to explore ancient rhetoric, the use of the Old Testament in the New, Israel’s sacrificial system, atonement, family and inheritance in the Ancient World, and theological language.
+Amy Peeler is an Associate Professor of New Testament at Wheaton College, former Research Fellow with the Logos Institute, and Associate Rector at St. Mark’s Episcopal Church, Geneva, IL.
+Her primary research centers in the Epistle to the Hebrews, which has prompted her to explore ancient rhetoric, the use of the Old Testament in the New, Israel’s sacrificial system, atonement, family & inheritance in the Ancient World, and theological language.